o7digital/lcqc-v3/src/pages/mar-y-cielo.md

 - image: "/mar-y-cielo/11.jpg"
 ---

-Our seafood is freshly caught daily from Zihuatanejo’s coast, blending traditional Mexican recipes with Mediterranean inspiration.
+Our seafood is freshly caught every morning from the pristine waters of Zihuatanejo’s coast, ensuring the finest flavors of the Pacific on your plate.
+Each dish celebrates the meeting of two culinary worlds — traditional Mexican recipes and delicate Mediterranean inspiration — crafted with seasonal ingredients and local passion.

-This rare tradition, passed down by local fishermen, brings authentic flavors directly to your table.
+This rare tradition, passed down by generations of fishermen, transforms every meal into an authentic experience of coastal Mexico, where freshness, flavor, and artistry meet by the sea.

 ---